NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 >* Transparent, reviewers’ report, authors’ response and editors’ decision letters are published along with an accepted paper;
 >* Collaborative, either reviewers work together to review a manuscript or they collaborate with authors to improve a paper;
 >* Post-publication, the review is done after a paper has been published.
-* Check whether the <span style="background-color: #33FFC4">submission guidelines</span> are clearly stated on the journal/conference webpage.
+* Check whether the submission guidelines are clearly stated on the journal/conference webpage.
-* Check whether information on <span style="background-color: #33FFC4">ethical considerations</span> such as plagiarism, conflicts of interest, informed consent, and confidentiality is provided.
+* Check whether information on ethical considerations such as plagiarism, conflicts of interest, informed consent, and confidentiality is provided.
-* Check members of the <span style="background-color: #33FFC4">editorial board</span>.
+* Check members of the editorial board.
 The committee should consist of well-known experts in the field, affiliated with recognised institutions and hold appropriate academic credentials.
-* Check if there are <span style="background-color: #33FFC4">fees</span> for publication, this information should be clearly stated.
+* Check if there are fees for publication, this information should be clearly stated.
-4. Make sure to pick a publication venue that provides <span style="background-color: #33FFC4">full Open Access</span> to the eventual paper:
+4. Make sure to pick a publication venue that provides full Open Access to the eventual paper:
-* Check the <span style="background-color: #33FFC4">author and copyright policies</span> of the journal/proceedings of the conference.
+* Check the author and copyright policies of the journal/proceedings of the conference.
 Ideally, the venue permits authors to retain their copyright, meaning that authors are allowed to reuse, distribute, and republish their work.

 >### Summary
 ><span style="font-size: 1.1em;"><strong>(Meta)data:</strong><span>